Richard Palais: Education and career

-From 1965 to 1967 Palais was a Sloan Fellow.
-In 1970 he was an invited speaker (Banach manifolds of fiber bundle sections) at the International Congress of Mathematicians in Nice.
+Palais was awarded a Sloan Fellowship in 1965.
+In 1970, he was an invited speaker at the International Congress of Mathematicians in Nice.
 From 1965 to 1982 he was an editor for the Journal of Differential Geometry and from 1966 to 1969 an editor for the Transactions of the American Mathematical Society.
-In 2010 he received a Lester R. Ford Award.
-In 2012 he became a fellow of the American Mathematical Society.
+In 1979 he co-found the TeX Users Group and become its first president.